Mini-XML 4.0 Programming Manual

 Return Value

-0 on success, -1 on failure
+true on success, false on failure

 Discussion

+This function sets the formatted string value of an opaque node.
 The node is not changed if it (or its first child) is not an opaque node.

 mxmlSetReal

-int mxmlSetReal(mxml_node_t *node, double real);
+bool mxmlSetReal(mxml_node_t *node, double real);

 Parameters